 What “Biodegradable” Really Means in Cosmetics

-Although “biodegradable” sounds simple, it is a technical concept.
-A polymer counts as biodegradable when microbes can break it down into benign end products under defined conditions.
-Because environments vary, degradation rates change across soil, freshwater, marine, industrial compost, or wastewater settings.
-Therefore, you should anchor claims to test methods (for example, aerobic vs. anaerobic) and communicate the context clearly on pack and B2B collateral.
+Although “biodegradable” sounds straightforward, it is a technical claim that depends on test method and environment.
+A polymer is considered biodegradable when microorganisms can break it down into benign end products under defined conditions.
+However, degradation rates and pathways vary across soil, freshwater, marine environments, industrial compost, and wastewater treatment settings.

 Why Replace Legacy Polymers in the First Place?